rose-coste/whitepapers/state_of_union_containers_pt1.md

-implement the tools accordingly, based not only on the requirements you would need for you container offering, but more importantly, the popularity of the tool and its reception in the strong community that serves as its drivin force.
+implement the tools accordingly, based not only on the requirements you would need for you container offering, but more importantly, the popularity of the tool and its reception in the strong community that serves as its driving force.

 Credits
 =======